GateNLP/gateplugin-Format_Bdoc/docs/index.md

 Python and Java of how Unicode strings are represented and allows to convert annotation offsets between the two.

-This plugin allows to save and load GATE Documents represented as BasicDocument instances in the following formats:
+This plugin allows to save and load GATE Documents represented as BasicDocument instances in the following serialization formats (see section Formats below for details):

 * JSON
 * JSON, GZip compressed
 * MessagePack (see [https://msgpack.org/index.html](https://msgpack.org/index.html))